 2. KLM Crown SkyTeam Lounge 25 (Schengen)

-The other KLM flagship airport lounge at Amsterdam Schiphol airport is Lounge 25, the Schengen (European flight) lounge which is situated on the upper level between Lounge 1 and 2, near the D gates.
+The other KLM flagship airport lounge at Amsterdam Schiphol airport is Lounge 25, the Schengen (European flight) lounge situated on the upper level between Lounge 1 and 2, near the D gates.
 This is a brilliant European flight lounge and the best at Amsterdam airport.

-The Schengen Lounge 25 is for European departures so it does not have such extensive facilities as the non-Schengen lounge but is still one of the best European lounges.
+The Schengen Lounge 25 is for European departures, so it does not have such extensive facilities as the non-Schengen lounge but is still one of the best European lounges.
 It has a bright blue check-in area and can be quite busy.

 There are loads of seats in this lounge, some with really nice soft reading lights and all with electrical outlets and USBs to plug into.
-There’s a dark, circular tv room in the center and workstation seats.
+There’s a dark, circular TV room in the center and workstation seats.
 There are also shower rooms in this lounge (free of charge).

 3. Star Alliance Schengen Lounge